singhanju12340/MyTeacher/content/Design/topics/deliveries/Uber.md

 The main challenge with this approach is the complexity of managing a queueing system.
 We need to ensure that the queue is scalable, fault-tolerant, and highly available.
 We can address this by using a managed queueing service like Amazon SQS or Kafka, which provides these capabilities out of the box.
 This allows us to focus on the business logic of the system without worrying about the underlying infrastructure.

 The other issue with this approach is that since it is a `FIFO queue you could have requests that are stuck behind a request that is taking a long time to process.` This is a common issue with FIFO queues and can be addressed by using a priority queue instead.
 This allows us to prioritize requests based on factors like driver proximity, driver rating, and other relevant factors.
 This ensures that the most important requests are processed first, leading to a better user experience.

+###### How can you further scale the system to reduce latency and improve throughput?
+_sol 1_ : Horizontal Scaling with GEO sharding and read replicas A better approach is to scale horizontally by adding more servers.
+We can do this by sharding our data geographically and using read replicas to improve read throughput.
+This allows us to scale the system to handle more requests while reducing latency and improving throughput.
+Importantly, this not only allows us to scale but it reduces latency by reducing the distance between the client and the server.
+This applies to everything from our services, message queue, to our databases -- all of which can be sharded geographically.
+The only time that we would need to scatter gather (i.e., query multiple shards) is when we are doing a proximity search on a boundary.
+_challenges_
+Ensuring data is distributed evenly across shard hot partition are not getting created failure and rebalancing is handled properly